JYorston/JYorston.github.io/index.md

 I have a wealth of experience across the stack and still consider myself very much a full-stack engineer at heart.
 I have a polyglot mindset and typically will use the best tool for the job.
 As a result, I've used many languages and frameworks throughout my career.
 I love to look at the challenge a company faces, not simply which language it has decided to use.

+## Articles

+A collection of thoughts I've written down on the topics of [Computer Science, Software Engineering and Startups ](/articles)

 ## Profile

 You can view an up to date copy of my CV [here.](https://drive.google.com/file/d/10zmlqV3Dau4m7nJHLZ7DT4yD8HV09RkK/view?usp=sharing)